jwalkerbg/pypoetry/README.md

 pipx install poetry
 ```

-## Intsalling and building
+## Installing and building

 ```bash
 poetry install
 ```

-This installs dependencies and build Cython and C extensions.
+This installs dependencies and builds Cython and C extensions.
 After installing you should be able to start the module with

 ```
 pypoetry